radialHuman/rust/util/util_ml/README.md

 ## Changes
 * lib_ml : 5 Linear regression metrics functions, shape, drop_column added
 * lib_matrix : row_to_columns_conversion, columns_to_rows_conversion added
-* MultivariantLinearRegression, which did not give similar result as established libraries [comparision]() replaced with OLS, which is based on matrix operations unlike the predecessor
+* MultivariantLinearRegression, which did not give similar result as established libraries replaced with OLS, which is based on matrix operations unlike the predecessor

 ## List of Functions and Structs